AmaravadiLikhitha/activity-/README.md

 4.Open the input.txt file in read mode.

-5.Read the contents of the file.

-6.Print the contents of the file.

 7.Open the even.txt file in append mode.

 8.Open the odd.txt file in append mode.